Copper Basin (Tennessee): Environmental issues and remediation

 In the early years of the mining operations, the forests in the Copper Basin were logged to fuel the smelters.
-As early as 1861, trees were becoming scarce, and in 1876, the companies began importing logs from Fannin County, Georgia.
-The smelting process released sulfur gas, which reacted with water vapor in the atmosphere, forming sulfuric acid and precipitating as acid rain.
-This subsequently killed the majority of the vegetation in the basin, and ran off into the Ocoee River and surrounding tributaries, killing most aquatic life.
-This also resulted in erosion of the topsoil, much of which ended up in the Ocoee River.
-The reddish-brown landscape that resulted, which consisted mostly of iron and copper ore, was often compared to a desert and the surface of Mars, and was distinctly visible from space.
+As early as 1861 trees were becoming scarce, and in 1876 the companies began importing logs from Fannin County, Georgia.
+The smelting process released sulfur dioxide gas, which reacted with water vapor in the atmosphere, forming sulfuric acid and precipitating as acid rain.
+This subsequently killed the majority of the vegetation in the basin, and surface runoff into the Ocoee River and surrounding tributaries killed most aquatic life.
+This also resulted in erosion of the topsoil, much of which ended up in the Ocoee.
+The reddish-brown landscape that resulted, which consisted mostly of iron and copper ore, was often compared to a desert and the surface of Mars and was distinctly visible from space.
 A total of 32,000 acres were affected.

 The state of Georgia began suing the Tennessee Copper Company in the mid-1880s, claiming that the mining operations were causing damage to forests and crops in northern Georgia.
 In 1904, smokestacks were constructed to disperse the pollution; this, however, only worsened the problem.
 That same year, in Madison v.
 Ducktown Sulphur, Copper & Iron Company, the Tennessee Supreme Court reversed an injunction that would have forced a cessation of the mining operations until the pollution was mitigated.
 The lawsuits culminated in 1907, when the U.S. Supreme Court ruled in Georgia v.
 Tennessee Copper Company that the state of Georgia could order the Tennessee Copper Company, via injunction, to mitigate the pollution from the mining activities.
 The following year, facilities were constructed to condense the fumes into sulfuric acid, and as a result, this injunction was never enforced.
-Two additional Supreme Court cases related to this injunction, Wetmore v.
+Two 1910 Supreme Court cases were related to this injunction, Wetmore v.
 Tennessee Copper Co. and Ladew v.
-Tennessee Copper Co., both in 1910, followed.
+Tennessee Copper Co.
 In both of these cases, the court held that jurisdiction on the part of the plaintiffs was improper, as they were not residents of the circuit court's jurisdiction.

 Reforestation and reclamation efforts in the Copper Basin began in the 1930s.
 In 1939, the Tennessee Valley Authority and the Tennessee Copper Company began a joint effort to plant replacement trees, and the soil was treated with lime to remove the acidity.
-A Civilian Conservation Corps (CCC) camp was established in the basin in 1941 to aid in the reforestation efforts.
+A Civilian Conservation Corps camp was established in the basin in 1941 to aid in the reforestation efforts.
 By the 2000s, the area had been mostly reclaimed.